2022 in video games: Critically acclaimed games

 Metacritic is an aggregator of video game journalism reviews.
 It generally considers expansions and re-releases as separate entities.

 Financial performance

 According to market research firm Newton, the global video game industry had total revenues of $184.4 billion, about a 4% decline year-to-year.
 Half of that was from mobile games, while console games, computer games, and browser games made up 28%, 21%, and 1% of the market, respectively.

+Best-selling premium games by region

+The following titles were 2022's top ten best-selling premium games by region (excluding microtransactions and free-to-play titles) on PC and console platforms, for Japan, the United States, and Europe.